-Mount Huffman is not labeled on all maps, though strangely the USGS quad it is on bears its name.
+Mount Huffman is not labeled on all maps, a bit strange since the USGS quad it is on bears its name.
 Perhaps because of that, it (seemingly) gets little traffic even though it is close to a road and the way up is as easy as Class 2.

 There are two main summits, and there is a third subpeak.
 The two main summits are walkups, but the easiest way up the subpeak, which is also the most striking peak of the complex, looks to be low 5th Class on questionable rock with little opportunities for protection.
 The day we were there, I got to the base of the pinnacle and wanted to climb it, but it was very windy.
 That and the lack of apparent protection made me decide to try it another time when conditions are more favorable or I can bring a rope and build a belay anchor.